totemo/Leprechauns/README.md

 ----------------------------------
 Preliminary testing on a 1.9 Spigot server revealed that:

- * The XP level-up sound enum has changed it's name in 1.9 and the would need to be renamed in the code for 1.9 compatibility.
+ * The XP level-up sound enum has changed its name in 1.9 and would need to be renamed in the code for 1.9 compatibility.
  * The Zombie.setVillager(false) statement in the code does not appear to be doing anything at all, and would need to change to Zombie.setVillagerProfession(null).